 Will the Jiffy Jax system work with a loose footed main?Yes.
 Jiffy Jax support lines attach near the bottom of the boom, lie securely along the boom while in the stowed mode, and will not interfere with the belly formed along the foot of a loose footed main while underway.
 Once deployed, Jiffy Jax will easily gather the loose-footed main onto the boom.

-Will the Jiffy Jax system work for a trailer sailor?Yes.
-We provide an optional halyard snap hook which allows a trailer sailor to quickly de-couple the halyard line from all of the support lines.
+Will the Jiffy Jax system work for a trailer sailer?Yes.
+We provide an optional halyard snap hook which allows a trailer sailer to quickly de-couple the halyard line from all of the support lines.
 Thus, when the boom is detached from the main, the halyard line is stowed with the main while all support lines stow with the boom.

 Will the Jiffy Jax lines interfere with my jiffy reefing system?No. Stowing alongside the boom and alongside the mast, the Jiffy Jax support lines will not hinder your reefing efforts.
 In fact, you may wish to deploy them prior to reefing for more securely bringing down the main to the appropriate reefing points.